 When Stacy Dutton wanted to give her son’s teachers a special gift for National Teacher Appreciation Week, the mom-of-two designed a personalized wine bottle label featuring his photo and the cheeky statement: “Our child might be the reason you drink, so enjoy this bottle on us.”

-Dutton, the art director at Evermine, a personalized paper and stationary company based in Portland, Oregon, wrote about the project on the Evermine blog in April of 2015, but after a photo of the label appeared on Reddit, her creation went viral and sparked a bit of controversy.
+Dutton, who was at the time the art director at Evermine, a personalized paper and stationary company based in Portland, Oregon, wrote about the project on the Evermine blog in April of 2015, but after a photo of the label appeared on Reddit, her creation went viral and sparked a bit of controversy.

-“People either love it or they hate it,” Dutton, who welcomed her second child a few weeks ago, told TODAY Parents.
+“People either love it or they hate it,” Dutton told TODAY Parents.
 “All it was ever meant to be was just a nice, funny, light-hearted gift.”

 Sebrina Lane, a mother-of-three from Hudson, Florida, says that as a mom and a substitute teacher, she can see both sides of the argument.